thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 The `c8y_configuration_plugin` has to be run as a daemon on the device, the latter being connected to Cumulocity.

-On start of `tegde_mapper c8y` and on `/etc/tedge/operations/c8y` directory updates, one can observe on the MQTT bus of the thin-edge device the messages sent to Cumulocity to declare the capabilities of the main and child devices.
+On start of `tedge_mapper c8y` and on `/etc/tedge/operations/c8y` directory updates, one can observe on the MQTT bus of the thin-edge device the messages sent to Cumulocity to declare the capabilities of the main and child devices.
 Here, the capabilities to upload and download configuration files